BioGeek/multi_gpu_training/README.md

 # Multi-GPU Training with PyTorch: Data and Model Parallelism

 ## About
 The material in this repo demonstrates multi-GPU training using PyTorch.
 Part 1 covers how to optimize single-GPU training.
 The necessary code changes to enable multi-GPU training using the data-parallel and model-parallel approaches are then shown.
-This workshop aims to prepare researchers to use the new H100 GPU nodes as part of [MareNostrum 5](https://www.bsc.es/supportkc/docs/MareNostrum5/intro/) supercomputer.
+This workshop aims to prepare researchers to use the new H100 GPU nodes as part of the [MareNostrum 5](https://www.bsc.es/supportkc/docs/MareNostrum5/intro/) supercomputer.

 ## Singularity Containers